ODEP - Office of Disability Employment Policy

 Private-sector businesses that make structural adaptations or other accommodations for employees or customers with disabilities may be eligible for additional tax incentives.
 The Small Business Tax Credit (IRS Code Section 44, Disabled Access) allows businesses that earned $1 million or less in the past year or had 30 or fewer full-time employees to take an annual tax credit of up to $5,000 for a variety of accessibility expenditures.
 The Architectural/Transportation Tax Deduction (IRS Code Section 190, Barrier Removal) allows business of all sizes to take an annual deduction of up to $15,000 for expenses such as creating accessible parking; installing ramps and curb cuts; making telephones, water fountains and restrooms accessible; and widening walkways.
 It may also be used for vehicle adaptation.

 Small businesses that meet the criteria for the Small Business Tax Credit may use it and the Architectural/Transportation Tax Deduction together if the expenses incurred qualify.
-For more information about these tax incentives and their requisite forms, please see the IRS Web site.
-For more information about the benefits of hiring and making a business accessible to people with disabilities, visit the Employer Assistance and Resource Network (EARN), a service of the U.S. Department of Labor's Office of Disability Employment Policy.
+For more information about these tax incentives and their requisite forms, please see the Internal Revenue Service (IRS) website.
+For more information about the benefits of hiring and making a business accessible to people with disabilities, visit the Employer Assistance and Resource Network on Disability Inclusion (EARN), a service of the U.S. Department of Labor's Office of Disability Employment Policy.

 Interested in what ODEP does and why?
 Join us for a webchat with Assistant Secretary Kathleen Martinez on Thursday, April 8 at 2:45 p.m.
 EDT.